sophtompa/events-platform-BE/README.md

 ### Setup the database

 To set up and seed the database, run the command `npm run setup-dbs`, followed by `npm run seed`.
 This will seed the database with two default users and two default events.
+These users have been removed on the hosted version.

 ### Setup .env files